RandanCSS/randan/README.md

 # The second one is to assign manually the function scrapingVK() arguments, which are None by default:

 newsFeedSearch.newsFeedSearch(
-                              params=None,
                               access_token=None,
                               count=200,
                               end_time=None,
                               fields=None,
                               latitude=None,
                               longitude=None,
+                              params=None,
                               q=None,
+                              returnDfs=False
                               start_time=None,
-                              returnDfs=False
                               )

-# The function's arguments are analoguous to those of the method https://dev.vk.com/ru/method/newsfeed.search .
+# The function's arguments are analoguous to those of the method https://dev.vk.com/ru/method/newsfeed.search with the exception of params and returnDfs arfuments.
 # Moreover, the arguments might be inputed in the function brackets both as stay alone entities, and as params parts
-#( params belongs to dictionary class and is an argument of the method get of the module requests ).
+#( params belongs to a dictionary class and is an argument of the method get of the module requests ).
 # This way is names 'expiriencedMode'

 # Finally, the third way is to take the module's code manually and and alter it